Calculate the Ground State Energy Using the BEAST-VQE

 You can choose how and where to save/load intermediate data during the VQE run.
 See Choose a Data Persister Manager for available options.

-Configure Analytical BEAST-VQE:
+Configure analytical BEAST-VQE:

 .with_analytical_beast_basic_vqe(active=True)

-Choose to use the analytical basic vqe inside each adaptive iteration.
+Choose to use the analytical basic VQE inside each adaptive iteration.

 Instead of having the minimizer call the estimator directly, the estimator is first called to generate an analytical expression for the energy as a function of the gate parameter.
 This expression is then passed to the minimizer, requiring no more measurements.